Tri-Valley Native American Center (TVNAC) - American Indian Education

 - provide scholarships for American Indian students in the Tri-Valley area.

-Title VI is a federal program that provides for the education of American Indian students from Kindergarten through grade twelve.
-Inclusion in Title VI requires certification by parental signature on Federal Form 506.
+Title VII is a federal program that provides for the education of American Indian students from Kindergarten through grade twelve.
+Inclusion in Title VII requires certification by parental signature on Federal Form 506.
 These forms are available at the American Indian Center.

 Volunteerism is an integral part of the Center.
 Opportunities vary according to the current activities.
 Anyone interested in being a volunteer should contact the Center.